vlasky/pdf-reader-mcp/README.md

 ```

 **That's it!** Restart your MCP Host environment (if necessary) for the settings
 to take effect.
-Your AI agent can now use the filesystem tools.
-The server
+Your AI agent can now use the filesystem tools. **Important:**
-automatically determines the project root based on where the host environment
-runs it (typically your open project folder).
+The server uses its own Current Working Directory (`cwd`) as the project root.
+Ensure your MCP Host (e.g., Cline/VSCode) is configured to launch the `npx` or
+`bunx` command with the `cwd` set to your active project's root directory.

 ---